The Great Lakes State

 Find Your Boat

 Shop with your pre-approval amount in mind.
 For used boats, get a marine survey before committing.
 Check NADA Guides for fair market value.
-Michigan has a huge used boat market - compare prices at dealerships and private sellers statewide.
+Inspect the hull, engine hours, and maintenance records.

 5